image-source-control/image-source-control/readme.txt

 The plugin searches your post content and thumbnail for images (attachments) and lists them, if you included at least the image source or marked it as your own image.

+== Legal Notice ==

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 == Installation ==

 This section describes how to install the plugin and get it working.